rapid7/insightconnect-plugins/azure_compute/help.md

 * 0.1.1 - SSL bug fix in SDK
 * 1.0.0 - Update to v2 Python plugin architecture
 * 2.0.0 - Support web server mode | Update to new credential types | Rename "Get information about a virtual machine" to "Get Information About a Virtual Machine"
+* 3.0.0 - Updated to support Python3 and fix issue with exception handling

 ## References